ISPF: ISPF as a user interface development environment

 Underlying ISPF/PDF is an extensive set of tools that allow application developers to create panel-driven applications, and a set of guidelines to promote consistent use of ISPF functions.
 A "panel" is a character-based "window" which can encompass all or part of a 3270 session's screen real estate.
 See Text-based user interfaces.

 Most mainframe software vendors used ISPF functions to create their applications, so their tools are similar in appearance and operation to ISPF.
 Similarly, many installations write their own informal tools that use ISPF services.

-ISPF services are generally available to any programmer in the shop, and can be used to write panels for either personal or shop-wide use, writing in either compiled languages such as C, COBOL, PL/I, or interpreted languages such as CLIST and REXX.
+ISPF services are generally available to any programmer using the system, and can be used to write panels for either personal or system-wide use, writing in either compiled languages such as HLASM, C, COBOL, PL/I, or interpreted languages such as CLIST, REXX and ooRexx.

-ISPF applications can be used to perform so-called "file tailoring" functions, customisation of specially crafted JCL members called "skeletons", which can then be submitted as batch jobs to the mainframe.
+ISPF applications can use file tailoring to create customized members from skeletons; one use of file tailoring is to create JCL that the user can then submit as a batch job.